Body image activists promote a message of acceptance and self-love.

 These five methods may be easier to use and understand than a BMI reading.

-The experts Healthline interviewed say they hope these encourage more individuals to seek help with their weight issues and have an honest discussion with their doctor.
+The experts Healthline interviewed say they hope these methods encourage more individuals to seek help with their weight issues and have an honest discussion with their doctor.

 The best way to tell if you’re at a healthy weight is from your waist size, says Michelle Routhenstein, MS, RD, CDE, CDN, the owner of Entirely Nourished, a nutrition counseling and consulting private practice.